Coalition: a group of people who have joined together for a common purpose.

 Captive wildlife collection

 Reid currently lives in Birmingham, is an avid fisherman, and can be found outdoors on most pretty days.
-The “MacGyver” of Ruffner, Reid assists in public facility maintenance, trail maintenance, and land management volunteers.
+The “MacGyver” of Ruffner, Reid assists in public facility maintenance and trail maintenance.

 Irondale resident Carlee has been the Executive Director of Ruffner Mountain since December 7, 2015.
 She holds a B.S. in Marketing, is an avid hiker, wannabe naturalist, and has a decade of experience in marketing, branding, and management.
 Carlee works to convey Ruffner’s mission “to advance the understanding of ecology in a rapidly changing world”.